+Why get tested?
 MCV is a good indicator of anaemia, and can help doctors narrow down what might be causing the anaemia.
+What is being tested?
 The MCV is a measurement of the average size of your red blood cells (RBC).

-The MCV is elevated when your RBCs are larger than normal (macrocytic), for example in anaemia caused by vitamin B12 deficiency.
-When the MCV is decreased, your RBCs are smaller than normal (microcytic), such as is seen in iron deficiency anaemia.
+What does the test result mean?
+The MCV is elevated when your RBCs are larger than normal (macrocytic), for example in anemia caused by vitamin B12 deficiency.
+When the MCV is decreased, your RBCs are smaller than normal (microcytic), such as is seen in iron deficiency anemia.

-Mean Cell Haemoglobin (MCH) and Mean Cell Haemoglobin Concentration (MCHC)
+Mean Cell Haemoglobin (MCH) and Mean Cell Haemoglobin Concentraion (MCHC)

+What is being tested?
 Mean cell haemoglobin (MCH) is a calculation of the amount of oxygen-carrying haemoglobin inside your RBCs.
 Mean cell haemoglobin concentration (MCHC) is a calculation of the percentage of haemoglobin in the RBCs.
+What does the test result mean?
 Decreased values point to hypochromasia, decreased oxygen- carrying capacity because of decreased haemoglobin inside the cell.
 Hypochromasia is seen in iron deficiency anaemia and in thalassemia.

-Platelets
+Platelets Why get tested?
 To diagnose a bleeding disorder or a bone marrow disease.

+What is being tested?
 Platelets are tiny fragments of cells made in the bone marrow and circulate in the blood.
 Because they are very sticky, they are the first components to be activated when there has been an injury to a blood vessel and begin the formation of a "blood clot".
 The platelet count is a test that determines the number of platelets in your blood.

+What does the

-In an adult, a normal count is about 150,000 to 400,000 platelets per microlitre of blood.
+test resultIn an adult, a normal count is about 150,000 to 400,000

+platelets per microlitre of blood.mean?